-Medicine Park and the its environs are highlighted by over fifteen blue water lakes and offer fishing, boating, swimming and water skiing and a breath taking natural terrain perfect for rock climbing, hiking, bird watching and wildlife photography.
+Medicine Park and the its environs are highlighted by over 15 blue water lakes and offer fishing, boating, swimming and water skiing and a breath-taking natural terrain perfect for rock climbing, hiking, bird watching and wildlife photography.

 The Town of Medicine Park

 Medicine Park Trail: Solid surface walkway, lined by

 Bath Lake Swimming Area: Renovated area along Medicine

 Creek historically developed (and still used) for swimming.
 A charge of $2 a person per day.

 Gondola Lake and Dam: Small, scenic lake, below larger

 Lake Lawtonka dam, created by 1918 concrete dam built

 Lake Drive: Beautiful scenic drive along the shoreline

 of Lake Lawtonka.